West's targeted Russian sanctions ensnare investors

 “They said ‘we will keep working with you, we will keep giving you money but will be doing it quietly because political pressure is being put on us’,” Kostin told a news conference on Wednesday.
 “Probably it will be a little more expensive - the risks have increased.”

-Additional reporting by Annabella Pultz Nielsen in Copenhagen and Oksana Kobzeva in Moscow and additional reporting and writing by Christian Lowe in Warsaw; Editing by Carmel Crimmins and Peter Graff
+Additional reporting by Annabella Pultz Nielsen in Copenhagen, Oksana Kobzeva in Moscow, Christian Lowe in Warsaw, Maytaal Angel in London and Silvia Antonioli in Lausanne, Switzerland; Writing by Christian Lowe; Editing by Carmel Crimmins, Peter Graff and Will Waterman